susanruimingao/pstR/README.md

 # pstR
-Prophage Sequence Typing writen in R language;
+Prophage Sequence Typing pipeline is developed in R language and is a R wrapper for multiple functions;

 pstR version='0.3.0'